wingo/stringrefs/README.md

 string, the number of codepoints written, and the number of bytes written.
 Note that no `NUL` terminator is ever written.
 If any codepoint cannot be encoded, trap.

+The maximum number of bytes that can be encoded at once by `string.encode` is 2<sup>31</sup>-1.
+If an encoding would require more bytes, it is as if the codepoints can't be encoded (a trap).

 ### Predicates